realcoloride/node_characterai/README.md

 Some parts of the API, like managing a conversation, requires you to be logged in using your Access Token.

-To get it, you can open your browser, go to the [character.ai website](https://character.ai) in `localStorage`.
+To get it, you can open your browser, go to the [Character.AI website](https://character.ai) in `localStorage`.

 To do so:
 1. Open the Character.AI website in your browser (https://beta.character.ai)
 2. Open the developer tools (<kbd>F12</kbd>, <kbd>Ctrl+J</kbd>, or <kbd>Cmd+J</kbd>)
 3. Go to the `Application` tab
-4. Go to the `Storage` section and click on `Local Storage`.
+4. Go to the `Storage` section and click on `Local Storage`
 5. Look for the `@@auth0spajs@@::dyD3gE281MqgISG7FuIXYhL2WEknqZzv::https://auth0.character.ai/::openid profile email offline_access` key
 6. Open the body with the arrows and copy the access token